tprasadtp/ubuntu-post-install/docs/clioptions.md

 - Feature/Task(s) selected,
 - Flags used,
 - Timezone and system language.

-!!! warning
-    Disabling stat reporting will also disable remote config.

 ??? question "Privacy Concerns?"
     - If you are freaking out, its a shell script !!
 You can literally look into it and check what's collected.
 Why if you ask?
 I mostly use it on a bunch of machines and would like to keep an eye on how it did.